tobyhede/postsql/README.md

 PG 9.2 gives you a JSON datatype, which will validate JSON automatically.

 Any version of PG that supports PL/V8 can be used but the functions will need to be adapted to use TEXT instead of JSON types.
-Validations will also obviously need to be handled manually.
+Validation of JSON will also obviously need to be handled manually.